 - Kicking a ball

-While practicing these activities or how to take his first steps, allow your baby to be barefoot.
-This will prevent him from slipping while walking on different surfaces.
-But if he is practicing outside, we recommend he uses comfortable shoes that are his size.
+While practicing these activities or how to take their first steps, allow your baby to be barefoot.
+This will prevent them from slipping while walking on different surfaces.
+But if they are practicing outside, we recommend they use comfortable shoes that are their size.

-Also, it’s important to note that, when your baby starts walking without support, he’ll move faster than expected!
+Also, it’s important to note that, when your baby starts walking without support, they’ll move faster than expected!
 So, it will be necessary to take the next security measures at home:

 - Remove tables with sharp corners